drawcall/clock-shop/README.md

 ![Clock Shop](logo.jpg)

 ## Introduction
+[Clock Shop](https://a-jie.github.io/clock-shop/) is a website that collects beautiful clock codes.
+You can visit it [here](https://a-jie.github.io/clock-shop/).

+It contains some creatively designed clock animations, beautifully shaped classic clocks, and some technologically stimulating electronic clocks.
+All the code comes from the [codepen](https://codepen.io/) website.

+## Reason
 On a weekend, I saw a great clock code on the [codepen](https://codepen.io/) website.
 So I had an idea, why not collect these beautiful clocks and share them with everyone?
 Good things always have to be enjoyed by more people!
+So I made this website!

 All the code comes from the [codepen](https://codepen.io/) site.
 They are really great.
-I want to pay tribute to the original author.
+I want to pay tribute to the original author!

-## Content
-Clock Shop include some innovative clock animations, beautifully shaped classic clocks, and electronic clocks that are already full of science and technology.
-I again declare that all these codes come from the [codepen](https://codepen.io/) website

 ## How to Contribute
 If you want to share your watch code, you can follow this step